codeigniter4/CodeIgniter4/user_guide_src/source/testing/response.rst

 see()
 -----

-The ``see()`` method checks the text on the page to see if it exists either by itself, or more specifically within a tag, as specified by type, class, or id:
+Returns a boolean true/false based on whether the text on the page exists either by itself, or more specifically within a tag, as specified by type, class, or id:

 .. literalinclude:: response/018.php